Dual Enrollment and Post Secondary Options

 Students interested in dual enrollment should be mature enough and academically ready to handle the rigors of a college course.
 The State of Michigan has defined cut scores on common standardized tests that may help students determine their readiness.
 Dual enrolled classes will need to relate to a student’s stated postsecondary goals.
 Classes should be academic in nature and may not be in the area of religion.
 Zeeland defines a class as academic in nature if that class helps a student pursue their stated postsecondary goals.
 Dual enrollment is available to eligible 9-12 graders.
 Students may take up to 10 dual enrolled courses over the 4 years of high school.

 Dual enrollment must be carefully planned out.
 Most dual enrolled students take 4 or 5 classes at Zeeland, rather than the normal 6.
 This may be necessary in order to allow travel time to and from the college.
 Students may also take college courses after school or in the evening.
 However, 50% of the class must take place during the high schools academic year.
 Although Zeeland will cover a portion of the tuition, in most cases our reimbursement will not cover all tuition.
 Students and parents should consult with their child’s counselor early on in each semester if they are interested in dual enrollment for the following semester.
-Each college will have their own dual enrollment process, which includes deadlines to apply.
-Zeeland Public Schools do not put college grades on the high school transcript unless requested.
-Because ZPS does not develop the content and curriculum of college classes, any grade that is transcribed on a high school transcript will not factor into a student’s GPA.
-However, college classes, whether transcribed or not, may be used to satisfy graduation requirements if they meet or exceed content requirements set forth by the Michigan Merit Curriculum.
+Each college will have its own dual enrollment process, which includes deadlines to apply.
+Zeeland Public Schools only puts college grades on the high school transcript if: 1) the student is planning to use a college class to fulfill a high school graduation requirement, or 2) the student requests it.
+College courses that appear on the high school transcript will be factored into the cumulative GPA but will NOT be awarded a bonus point.
+Please review the letter below for further details.